Angioedema is the rapid swelling (edema) of the dermis, subcutaneous tissue, submucosal tissues, or mucous membranes as a result of vascular leakage.

-Two conditions are remarkably similar but the angioedema is also quite different from urticaria, in that it usually involves a deeper layer of skin (reticular dermis) whereas urticaria affects a more superficial layer of skin (papillary dermis and mid-dermis).
+The two conditions are remarkably similar but angioedema differs from urticaria in several respects.
+Angioedema usually involves the deeper layer of skin (reticular dermis) whereas urticaria affects the more superficial layer of skin (papillary dermis and mid-dermis).

 Mucosal involvement is observed only in angioedema but not in urticaria.